-The Arkansas Department of Human Services (DHS) assigned you to a PASSE.
-Up to 90 days after you are assigned, you can leave the PASSE you were assigned to for a different one without cause.
-You can also change to another PASSE without cause during the annual Open Enrollment Period.
-After this first 90-day period and outside of the Open Enrollment Period, you can switch to a different PASSE only for a valid cause.
+The Arkansas Department of Human Services (DHS) is responsible for PASSE assignments.
+DHS assigned you to Arkansas Total Care.
+You may switch to another PASSE without cause for up to 90 days after you were enrolled or re-enrolled.
+You can also change to another PASSE without cause during the annual Open Enrollment Period, which is in October.
+After the first 90-day period and outside of the Open Enrollment Period, you can switch to a different PASSE only for a valid cause as determined by DHS in accordance with 42 CFR 438.56.